tde-nico/sunflower_1_LDR/README.md

 # sunflower_1_LDR

-a Light tracker with one LDR
+A Light tracker with one LDR